UCDenver-ccp/Ignorance-Base/README.md

 The ignorance-classifiers are based on our prior work that created the classifiers: https://github.com/UCDenver-ccp/Ignorance-Question-Work-Full-Corpus as well as the ignorance-corpus we created: https://github.com/UCDenver-ccp/Ignorance-Question-Corpus.
 Please clone both of these repositories because we utilize python scripts from them for this work.

-The biomedical concept classifiers relies on our previous work found here:https://github.com/UCDenver-ccp/Concept-Recognition-as-Translation.
+The biomedical concept classifiers relies on our previous work found here: https://github.com/UCDenver-ccp/Concept-Recognition-as-Translation.
 Please close this repository.
+We connect our ignorance-graph with PheKnowLator: https://github.com/callahantiff/PheKnowLator.

 Please put all these repositories in the same place.
 That will become the fiji_path or all_files_path variables below.